Does Ozempic need to be refrigerated?

 Ozempic can be used until the expiration date if stored properly in the refrigerator at the correct temperature.

 Do not store your Ozempic pens in the car.
 Always keep Ozempic away from the light and away from heat.
-Similar to Insulin, like Victoza, Trulicity, and many other injectable drugs, Ozempic is highly sensitive to low and high temperatures.
+Similar to other diabetes medications like Victoza, Trulicity, and many other injectable drugs, Ozempic is highly sensitive to low and high temperatures.

 Can Ozempic be frozen?